 When the British first entered America, they were overwhelmed by the agricultural potential of the land.
 They immediately cleared the Great Prairies of the variety of grasses it hosted (heterogeneous) and converted the entire plain into agricultural land.

 We also tend to take a landscape and completely convert it into a forest of buildings.
-While visually there can be heterogeneity (tall buildings, short buildings, etc), their functional heterogeneity is pretty much zero.
+While visually there can be heterogeneity (tall buildings, short buildings, etc), their functional heterogeneity is very poor.
 Urban areas are primarily areas for humans to live and pursue activities absolutely unique to them.
 The landscape will be considered extremely homogeneous.
+There have been efforts to introduce heterogeneity in recent times, by pursuing urban forestry, urban agriculture in home gardens, green and blue spaces, etc. These efforts are extremely important and take cities in the right direction.

 Other examples, like plantations, recreational constructions etc do exist, you get the drift.
 They all result in the same thing; uniformity.